Congratulations on your acceptance to Lindenwood University!

 International students who wish to reside on campus are required to fill out the General Housing Application through StarRez.
 We ask that international students do not make the housing deposit until a U.S visa has been confirmed.

-Once a U.S visa is confirmed, students can make the housing deposit and will receive a housing assignment by the Office of Residential Life.
+Once a U.S visa is confirmed, students can make the housing deposit and confirm registration for on-campus housing.

 Learn more on how residential life at Lindenwood University could be the perfect fit for you.